-The 2003 60/40 Blend is also drinking very nicely as of the time of this review.
-This wine is made in the style of Pinot Noir – no pump overs, just punch downs during the fermentation process, as a result, undergoes less maceration and finishes its barrel aging in neutral oak like their other reds.
+The 2003 Larkmead Vineyards 60/40 Blend was very approachable in its youth.
+This wine was made in the style of Pinot Noir – no pump overs, just punch downs during the fermentation process, as a result, undergoes less maceration and finishes its barrel aging in neutral oak like their other reds.
 It is a light to medium bodied wine with excellent fruit characteristics including cherry along with nuances of cinnamon.

 Often their wines are highly allocated and each wine is typically produced in very limited quantities.

 Also of note: in 2008 a time capsule was buried next to the vineyards in front of the winery commemorating Larkmead’s 125th anniversary.
 This capsule will be dug up and opened in 2028, perhaps it should be unearthed on the day the summer Olympics begin in Los Angeles for the third time.
 Photos, maps some “future” predictions and of course wine bottles were included in the capsule.

 For more information, to join their mailing list, or wine club called the Larkmead Firebelle Society, paying homage to Lillie Hitchcock Coit, visit: www.larkmead.com